 Of course it does!
 You’re carrying it wrong, that’s all.
 You need to understand the mechanics of the machine.
 Give it a test, right here, around the room.

 Icarus could barely move.
 Months of not eating.
 Lean to the bone with no energy to spare, nothing.
-He remained, fixed to the spot, buried under the weight of his father’s inventions, feeling at one with a certain Titan, cursed to bear the weight of this world.
+He was fixed to the spot, buried under the weight of his father’s inventions, feeling at one with a certain Titan, cursed to bear the weight of this world.

 I am like a god, said Daedalus, a maker of things.
 I am the architect, I shaped the Labyrinth, and I made you.